 One of the most common alcoholism myths is that abusing alcohol is a choice.
 Many believe that this behaviour can be controlled.
 However, the truth is that alcoholism isn’t a choice.

-Through vast research it is found that there are many contributing factors which can increase an individual’s susceptibility to addiction.
+Through vast research, it is found that there are many contributing factors that can increase an individual’s susceptibility to addiction.
 This can include cognitive weaknesses, the environments that they are exposed to, their childhood upbringing or even their stress levels.

-- Prescription drug addictions are different to those of illegal substances
+- Prescription drug addictions are different from those of illegal substances

 - Alcoholics are all the same

 This is a damaging misconception, where all alcoholics are seen as the same.
 Many will associate alcoholism with crime, abusive relationships, with those with high tempers, with those with little to live for.